-Quimper is a dynamic and thriving city as the second biggest city in the department of Finistère, and the third largest in the region of Bretagne.
-Its current population of 66,826 inhabitants (7.4% of the department, 2% of the region's population) is expected to grow to 70,000 in next two to three years.
+Quimper is a dynamic and thriving city as the second-biggest city in the department of Finistère, and the third-largest in the region of Bretagne.
+Its current population of 66,905 inhabitants (7.4% of the department, 2% of the region's population) is expected to grow to 70,000 in next two to three years.
 The population of pre-school children, diminishing in the past, is likely to grow, which could put pressure on the city's finances in light of its responsibility for primary education.

-However, we believe these will be offset by the healthy economy - the unemployment rate at the department of Finistère was 9% versus the national rate of $9.8\%^6$ - and the wealthy population as the Bretagne region's GDP was 82% of the national average in 2013.
+However, we believe these factors will be offset by a healthy economy - the unemployment rate in the department of Finistère was 9.3% versus the national rate of 10.1%7 in 2015, and the Bretagne region's per capita GDP was 82% of the national average in 20138.
 Both characteristics bode well with the growing taxable base in the city.
-We have some concern about relatively high proportion of the public sector employment, given reforms launched by the central government aiming to downsize the public sector.
+We have some concern about the relatively high proportion of the public sector employment, given reforms launched by the central government aiming to downsize the public sector.
 However, we believe this could be offset by a healthy and dynamic private sector.